Multiple Testing for Neuroimaging via Hidden Markov Random Field: ADNI FDG-PET Image Data Analysis

-We apply the PLIS procedure with HMRFs to the analysis of FDG-PET image data obtained from the ADNI database, which is compared with the BH and CLfdr procedures.
-Each image is normalized by the average value of pons and cerebellar vermis.
-Sixty-one brain regions of interest (ROIs) were included in the analysis, where the number of voxels in each region ranges from 149 to 20,680 with a median of 2,517.
+The data set consists of the baseline FDG-PET images of 102 normal control (NC) subjects and 206 patients with mild cognitive impairment (MCI), a prodromal stage of AD.
+Sixty one brain regions of interest (ROIs) are considered (see Web Appendix E for details), where the number of voxels in each region ranges from 149 to 20,680 with a median of 2,517.
 The total number of voxels of these 61 ROIs is $N=251,500$.
-The goal is to identify voxels with different metabolic rates of glucose between AD and NC, AD and MCI, and MCI and NC.
-We only report the comparison of MCI and NC in this article, which has the weakest signals in general among all three comparisons.
+The goal is to identify voxels with reduced CMRgl in MCI patients comparing to NC.